oracle-livelabs/em-omc/mysql/accelerate-app-development-with-low-code/d-lab-three-json-functions/json.md

 ## Introduction

 In this workshop, we'll explore how MySQL's native JSON data type simplifies flexible schema design and modern application development.
 MySQL allows storing, querying, and modifying JSON objects efficiently using built-in functions, without needing external parsing logic.
-With support for indexing JSON keys, developers can achieve fast lokkups and filters on semi-structured data.
+With support for indexing JSON keys, developers can achieve fast lookups and filters on semi-structured data.
 We'll demonstrate how these capabilities streamline backend logic and help serve frontend ready data directly from the database.

 Estimated time: 10 minutes